 The original flavour bomb is back!
 Now that aubergines are coming into season again, we're putting this much-beloved Indian curry back on the menu.

-- Serve with basmati rice or flatbreads (like naan, roti, chapatti, or paratha)
+- For a complete meal, serve with your own side dish, like basmati rice or flatbreads (like naan, roti, chapatti, or paratha)

 - Allergens: mustard